spacetelescope/stpipe/docs/source/model_library.rst

-support additional inputs (for example a single `~stpipe.datamodel.AbstractDataModel` or filename containing a `~stpipe.datamodel.AbstractDataModel`) to allow more flexible data processings.
-Although some consideration should be given to how to handle input that does not contain association metadata.
+support additional inputs (for example a single `~stpipe.datamodel.AbstractDataModel` or filename containing a `~stpipe.datamodel.AbstractDataModel`) to allow more flexible data processings, although some consideration should be given to how to handle input that does not contain association metadata.
 Does it make sense to construct a `~stpipe.library.AbstractModelLibrary` when the